ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 ```

 OCaml uses the most recent definition for `Open`, giving it the type
 `door`.
-This is actually not such a serious problem because if you
+This isn't a serious problem because if you
 accidentally tried to use `Open` in the type context of a `lock`, then
-OCaml's wonderful type inference would immediately spot the error and
+OCaml's wonderful type inference would immediately spot the error, and
 you wouldn't be able to compile the code.

-So far, so much like C. Now I said that OCaml provides a way to work
+So far, much like C.

+OCaml provides a way to work
 around the constraint that `Open` can only have one type.
 In other
-words, suppose I want to use `Open` to mean either "the `Open` of type
+words, suppose you want to use `Open` to mean either "the `Open` of type
-`lock`" or "the `Open` of type `door`" and I want OCaml to work out
+`lock`" or "the `Open` of type `door`," and you want OCaml to work out
-which one I mean.
+which one you mean.

 The syntax is slightly different, but here is how we do it: